-The instalment sales agreement from Wesbank Ltd of R8 million bears interest at a prime-linked rate, and is repayable in monthly instalments which include interest.
-The long-term portion of the sales agreement amounts to R5 million.
-The mortgage loan and instalment sales agreement from The Standard Bank of SA Ltd were settled during the current financial year (2021: A mortgage loan of R6 million and instalment sale agreements of R12 million were payable by KLK Landbou Ltd. The long-term portion of these loans amounted to R12 million).
+The instalment sales agreement from Wesbank Ltd bears interest at a prime-linked rate, is secured, and is repayable in monthly instalments which include interest.
+The long-term portion of the sales agreement amounts to R1 million (2022: R5 million).